 Note that, withdrawals are still accepted after the submission deadline but abstracts/cases may still appear in publications.
 All abstract/case withdrawal requests must be received in writing (via e-mail) by March 2019 to avoid publications.

 Maximum 200 characters typed in lower-case letters, except for abbreviations and study names.
-Please be careful that your title might be truncated if you copy and paste it into the field.
+Please be careful as your title might be truncated if you copy and paste it into the field.
 Do not include authors, institutions, city names, trademarks and abbreviations in the title.

 Select one topic from the list of topics which best describes the content (for Abstract/Case Evaluation).
 Make sure you select the appropriate topic/best matching topic as this choice will determine which graders will review your abstract/case.
 Abstracts/cases submitted under a topic that does not match the subject matter of the abstract/case may be given a lower score from reviewers.